yorku-ease/DataMigrationBenchmarkingTool/db2_migration_service.md

 - `maxStreams =` Maximum number of parallel streams for the migration
 - `binary =` False or True (Set to True to enable binary migration)

+### Step 4: Setting up `docker-compose.yml`

+For the DB2 migration service, nothing needs to be done here, as the Docker image is already dockerized, and the `docker-compose.yml` file is provided in the `configs` folder.
+You can use the pre-configured `docker-compose.yml` file for your migration engine setup.